-You can tell Queenstown is a very touristy town just by how many food and bar options there are in a small radius.
-People joke that all their money goes in Queenstown because of all the activities you can do and the food.
+You can tell Queenstown is a very touristy town just by how many food and bar options there are in a very small radius.
+People joke that all their money disappears in Queenstown because of all the activities you can do and the amazing food.
 I’m highlighting some of my favorite spots, but I by no means got to even scratch the surface:

 Perhaps one of the best meals I had in a while.
 Their menu boasts that it, “speaks to health and wellbeing with no compromise on flavor,” and it’s true.
 The menu was full of yummy dishes with fresh ingredients.
-There were also many vegan options that weren’t just an after thought.
+There were also many vegan options that weren’t just an after thought on the menu.
 Once you order you can choose if you want sparkling or still water before heading out to the cute patio to eat.

 A very aesthetically pleasing brunch spot.
 The menu made it hard to decide with all the delicious options.
 We all cleared our plates.
 They also had a craft cocktail list that was unlike anything I have seen before.
 I had the Bring the Beet Back, a passionfruit/pineapple/beetroot cocktail.

 The classic – a trip to Queenstown is not complete without a stop here.
 By stop I mean waiting 40 minutes in line just to order a burger and fries, but it’s a right of passage that marks that you have actually had a true QT trip.
 The insider tip is to call ahead to place your order, but after 50 phone calls we didn’t have any luck connecting.
 They had two burgers that could be made vegan, the Ferg-lafel and the Holier Than Thou.
-I liked the Ferg-lafel, but the other one definitely skip as it was just a chunk of tofu and lacked flavor.
+I liked the Ferg-lafel, but the other one recommend to definitely skip as it was just a chunk of tofu and lacked flavor.
 My friends who actually got burger burgers liked theirs, but nobody really had a life changing meal or were mind blown.
-That being said we all ate our entire burger though.
-If I had to compare I would say that the place in Hahei was better.
+That being said we all ate our entire burger leaving no scraps behind.
+If I had to compare (and again I didn’t have the meat either time) I would say that the place in Hahei was better.

 There is something to do every night in Queenstown.
 Whether you want to dance, go on a bar crawl, drink out of a tea pot or out of an ice cube, play pool and watch sports there’s a bar for you within a 5 minutes walking distance from the center of town.
 So many options.
 Most restaurants turn into bars and I also noticed that many had two sets of happy hours – one during the typical 5-6ish time frame and the other later at night starting around 9pm.